chemicalfiend/chemicalfiend/README.md

 - 👯 I'm looking to collaborate on open source projects in computational sciences which includes projects related to : theoretical chemistry, materials science, solid state physics and fluid mechanics (primarily related to modelling properties of matter)

+- 🤠 Exploring Embedded Systems, Computer Architecture, Operating Systems and IoT.

+- 🌱 I’m currently learning Computational Fluid Dynamics, theory of Partial Differential Equations.

 - 📫 How to reach me: f20191004 at pilani.bits-pilani.ac.in

-- 🤠 Exploring embedded systems, computer architecture, operating systems and IoT.

-- 🌱 I’m currently learning computational fluid dynamics, theory of partial differential equations.

 <!--
 **chemicalfiend/chemicalfiend** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.